 Certain features of our websites, such as the discussion forums and the “virtual garage”, require you to create an account with us.
 When you do so, we will use the information you provide when you create the account to administer your account and to give you access to those features.

-When you have an account with us, you will also have the option to subscribe to a range of email alerts relating to your interactions with us, such as new inventory matching search criteria you specify, and new posts in discussion threads that you have followed or replied to.
+You also have the option to subscribe to a range of email alerts relating to your interactions with us, such as new inventory matching search criteria you specify, and new posts in discussion threads that you have followed or replied to.
 We use industry tools to help us gauge interest in our email messages, including seeing whether you opened the message.
 You can control email alerts by using the links at the bottom of the email message or through your account settings, available here.

 We will keep your account information for as long as your account is active, and for up to 10 years afterwards.

 We do this on the basis that it is necessary to provide those features of our websites.

 The personal data of people working at dealerships

 We can come into possession of the personal data of people working at dealerships in a few ways.

 For all of our customers and dealerships whose inventory we host, we will have the business contact details of the people we work with there to manage that relationship.
 We will also have work contact details of anyone working at a dealership who has attended or enrolled in one or our events or webinars or created an account to interact with our tools or services.